ByGregMarine/bygregmarine.com/content/pages/vitamin-g/index.md

   - Motivation
   - VitaminG
 ---
-A weekly dose of motivation to encourage you to your best life.
+A weekly dose of motivation to inspire you to a good life.

 *Copyright 2023 Greg Marine*